What To Do At Cruise Port Costa Maya Mexico?

 The Cruise Port Costa Maya Mexico, is adorable and offers several things to do for a relaxing port day.
 However, as with many other cruise ports, the vibe inside the port is not an authentic cultural experience.

-For a genuine Mexican experience, consider visiting Mahahual, especially on a day when multiple ships dock in this port.
+For a genuine Mexican experience, consider visiting Mahahual, especially on a day when multiple ships dock in this port, as the port might be too busy to enjoy.
 Mahahual is very close and easy to do on your own.

-If you opt for Bacalar Lagoon of 7 Colors, I suggest you book via the ship tour instead of a third-party company.
-The lagoon is a little bit far, and it ensures a timely return.
+If you opt for the Bacalar Lagoon of 7 Colors, I suggest booking via the ship tour instead of a third-party company, as the lagoon is a bit far and ensures a timely return.

 Lastly, remember to follow cruise time instead of local time during your port day to ensure you return to the ship on time.